Authmaker/documentation/getting-started/create-routes.md

+---
-## Create your routes
+title: Create your routes

-Authmaker's `express-autoroute-json` package will create your routes for you.....EXPLAIN PACKAGE MORE HERE.
+---

+Authmaker's `express-autoroute-json` package will create your routes for you.
+It has already been installed automatically by the project generator, so you don't need to install it again.
+Using the `server/routes/v1/example.js` file as a guide, create a new file to define the routes for our `post` model:

 ```javascript
 // server/routes/v1/post.js